RRZK/CancerSysDB/README.md

 [DataSource.groovy](grails-app/conf/DataSource.groovy)

-or use an External Config file afterwards: Therefor you can Combine both Files into one file with the Name :
+or use an external config file afterwards.
+Therefore, you can combine both files into one file named

 /etc/opt/grails/csys-db-config.groovy

-for an example see docker [csys-db-config.groovy](docker/openImage/csys-db-config.groovy)
+For an example, see Docker [csys-db-config.groovy](docker/openImage/csys-db-config.groovy)

 ###### DataSource
-Here you can add your Database Configuration by Enviroment.
-For Deployment the procution enviroment is critical.
+Here you can add your database configuration by enviroment.
+For deployment, the production environment is critical.

-The supplied File should give you a Clue where to put your Database Information.
+The supplied file should give you a clue where to put your database information.

-See the [grails Documentation](http://docs.grails.org/2.5.x/guide/single.html#dataSource) for futher Information.
+See the [grails Documentation](http://docs.grails.org/2.5.x/guide/single.html#dataSource) for further information.

 ###### Config

-Set the Variable
+Set the variable

     cancersys.config.systemType

-to Public to Run the Database in Public mode like https://cancersys.uni-koeln.de/
+to public to run the database in public mode like https://cancersys.uni-koeln.de/

     cancersys.config.systemType = "public"

-Also the Paths where the Data is Stored can be set
+Also, the paths where the data is stored can be set

 Standard: